4paradigm/OpenMLDB/docs/en/use_case/talkingdata_demo.md

 ## 3 Prediction

-For prediction, send the post request  `<ip>:<port>/predict` to the prediction server, or you can run the python script through the command below:
+For prediction, send the post request  `<ip>:<port>/predict` to the prediction server, or you can run the Python script through the command below:
 ```
 python3 predict.py
 ```